 Finding time in your hectic schedule to get to a clinic for services isn't as hard as you might think.
 California teens may be excused from school to access sexual and reproductive health services WITHOUT needing their parents' or guardians' permission and without them being notified.

-In other words, if you need to go to an appointment during the school day to access minor consent services, your school is required to excuse your absence and they CANNOT make you request permission from your parents or notify them of your absence.
+If you need to go to an appointment during the school day to access minor consent services, your school is required to excuse your absence and they CANNOT make you request permission from your parents or notify them of your absence.

-- Birth Control, including Emergency Contraception
+- Birth Control (Including Emergency Contraception)

-- Testing and Treatment for STDs (ages 12 and older)
+- Testing and Treatment for STIs

 - Pregnancy Testing and Prenatal Care